Joycejlee00/AnimeRoulette/README.md

 # Anime Roulette

 **Dont know what to watch?
 But have a genre in mind?
-Anime Roulette is a bot that can help with that!**
+Anime Roulette is a bot that can help!**

 <p align="left">